top of page

 The Story of Love Our Land

-Love Our Land is a 501(c)(3) nonprofit, citizen driven environmental education and protection organization that was officially established in February, 2022.
+Love Our Land is a community conservation organization dedicated to environmental education and 'biodiversity regeneration' that was established in July 2020.

-Doug Gilbert works full-time as an environmental consultant.
-He has worked with a variety of wildlife across the U.S.- including the Mexican Spotted Owl in NM, pine martens in CA, burrowing owls and reptiles in ID, many species of bats across the eastern U.S., and the rusty patched bumble bee across its range.
-His skills and expertise with a variety of wildlife have allowed him to successfully lead a number of projects that have helped ensure the protection of rare, threatened. and endangered species.
-Doug is currently on his second term on Loveland's Tree and Environment Committee.
+Doug Gilbert, Co-Founder, President works full-time as an environmental consultant.
+He has worked with a variety of imperiled species across the U.S., including the rusty patched bumble bee, Mexican spotted owl, Indiana bat, bald and golden eagles, and a variety of rare and protected plants.
+His skills and expertise have allowed him to successfully lead projects that have helped ensure the protection of rare, threatened, and endangered species.
+Doug is currently on his third term on the City of Loveland's Tree & Environment Committee. doug@loveourland.org

-Mike Meldon is a high school social studies teacher.
+Mike Meldon, Co-Founder, Vice President is a high school social studies teacher.
 He has his master's degree in Secondary Education and has been in the classroom for over 18 years teaching various classes.
 Mike spends his summers off with his kids in the woods and along the river.
-He is no longer on any of the city's committees so that he can focus efforts on his family, career, and Love Our Land.
+He is no longer on any of the city's committees so that he can focus efforts on his family, career, and Love Our Land. mikeloveourland@gmail.com

-In 2024, Love Our Land brought on Cindy Daumeyer as Board Executive Director.
+In 2024, Love Our Land brought on Cindy Daumeyer as Director of Operations.
 Cindy is a business professional and dedicated community member.
 She is an avid gardener and enjoys seeing her spaces come to life with native plants and wants to help others see and understand the magic, wonder, and significance of biodiversity.

 Team Members